What is the faculty composition at Armstrong State University?

 This Campus is Filled with Full-Time Teachers

-Armstrong State University makes above average use of full-time teachers, with 60.0% of instructors teaching full time.
+Armstrong State University has more full-time teachers than the average school, with 61.0% of instructors teaching full time.